-Many people mistake a Bounce Rate to simply mean that a visit to a page is aborted within a short time period.
+Many people mistake this to simply mean that a visit to a page is aborted within a short time period.
 This is not the case!

 Is a High Bounce Rate a Bad Thing?

 Bounce Rates are measured in percentages with 100% meaning that all of the visitors to your website view a single page before navigating away.
-By contrast, a 0% Bounce Rate indicates that every visitor to your website views at least one more page before ending their session.
+By contrast, 0% indicates that every visitor to your website views at least one more page before ending their session.

 The rise in popularity of the one-page website is a good example of why a high Bounce Rate could be perfectly fine.

-If, however, you have a high Bounce Rate on just your home page (the ‘gateway’ to the rest of your content) or across all the pages your website in general, then you may need to address this.
+If, however, you have a high rate on just your home page (the ‘gateway’ to the rest of your content) or across all the pages your website in general, then you may need to address this.